 ...
-I would let all else slide, Dissolve and perish into the old enigma, If that could keep wou here, if it could keep Even your sad ghost at my side.
+I would let all else slide, Dissolve and perish into the old enigma, If that could keep you here, if it could keep Even your sad ghost at my side.

+...
+It is love's way

 To shine most through the slow dusk of adieu.

 Long may it glow within us, that timeless,

 halcyon halt

 On our rough journey back to clay.

-Oh may my farewell word, may this your elegy
+Oh, may my farewell word, may this your elegy

 Written in life blood from a condemned heart

-be quick and haunting even beyond our day.
+Be quick and haunting even beyond our day.

-In these last poignant lines of beautiful elegaic poetry, Day Lewis succeeds in conveying the heart-break of love's slow dissolution.
+Im these last poignant lines of beautiful elegaic poetry, Day Lewis succeeds in conveying the heart-break of love's slow dissolution.
 It is a particular yet a universal sentiment.
 Born of the agonized heart and clothed in memorable language, it will always be 'quick and haunting' to sensitive readers.
 This is a return to 'poetry of feeling'; tender, wistful, and painful, but never mawkishly sentimental.

-"The Homeward Prospect' is a return to the drama of selfdiscovery:
+The Homeward Prospect is a return to the drama of self-discovery: